 Counting goods unloaded into the customs warehouse and unloading report

-When submitting the unloading report to Customs, no separate documents have to be provided as proof of the corrected information.
-The warehouse records must contain a statement on how the changed information has been observed or a document on which the change is based.
-Always enter into the records the actual quantity and quality of goods received at the warehouse.
+When submitting the amendment request to Customs, no separate documents need to be provided as proof of the changed information.
+The warehouse records must contain an explanation of how the changed information has been observed or a document on which the change is based.
+In the records, you shall always enter the quantity and type of goods actually received.

-Example:The customs declaration has an entry of 1,000 vacuum cleaners, but only 900 vacuum cleaners are unloaded into the warehouse.
-The holder of the procedure submits the unloading report as well as a separate report on the missing 100 vacuum cleaners.
-Customs decides on further measures based on this report.
+Example:The customs declaration has an entry of 1 000 vacuum cleaners, but only 900 vacuum cleaners are unloaded into the warehouse.
+The holder of the procedure submits an amendment request for the missing 100 vacuum cleaners, and Customs decides on further measures based on this request.

 If goods that have not been declared in the customs declaration are unloaded into the warehouse, a new customs declaration shall be lodged for the over-shipment.

 In the new declaration you shall provide the MRN of the summary declaration indicated in the original customs declaration and the goods item number or the identifier of another previous document.
 If the goods have been unloaded into a public customs warehouse, the holder of the authorisation shall remind the holder of the procedure to submit a new customs declaration and to ensure that the declaration will be added to the warehouse records.